eckels/PalatineGraduationSeating/README.md

 There are some options that you may want to consider before you generate the files.

 **Seating Setup**
-- Number of Rows
+- Number of Rows (Number)
-- Number of Seats in Each Row
+- Number of Seats in Each Row (Number)

 **Speaker Lists**
-- Number of speakers on each side
+- Number of speakers on each side (Number)
-- Display seat number in speaker list
+- Display seat numbers in speaker list (Yes or No)

 **Seating Chart**
-- Display seat number on seating chart
+- Display seat numbers on seating chart (Yes or No)

 Note: The seating setup is for each side of the stage.
 If you have 5 rows of 10 seats, then you will have 50 seats on each side for a total of 100 seats.

+# Running the Program
+To run the program you need to put the CSV file in the same folder as the main.cpp file for the program.

+Once you have done that you need to navigate to the folder in terminal.

+Then to compile the program, run `make main`.

+After this you will need to choose your configurations.
+Here is the format of the configurations:

+`./main <filename> <rows> <columns> <speakers> <speaker_list_labels> <seating_chart_labels>`

+- **filename**: filename of list of students
+- **rows**: number of rows
+- **columns**: number of seats in each row on each side
+- **speakers**: number of speakers on each side of stage
+- **speaker_list_labels**: display seat numbers in speaker list (yes or no)
+- **seating_chart_labels**: display seat numbers on seating chart (yes or no)

+An example would be to run:
+`make main`
+Followed by
+`./main student_list.csv 38 9 3 no yes`
+Where "student_list.csv" is your list of graduates and you want 38 rows of 9 seats on each side of the stage and 3 speakers on each side.
+You would NOT get the seat numbers on the speaker list, but you would have seat numbers on the seating chart.